Economic Snapshot for the CIS Countries

 INFLATION | Inflation falls again in November, outlook seems positive

 Inflation in the CIS economy continued to fall in November.
 According to our regional estimate, it fell from 6.6% in October to 6.1%—a level last registered in February 2014.
 Although remaining high, inflation had begun to fall rapidly in late 2015 due to the fading of inflationary pressures caused by a devaluation in some regional currencies, a negative output gap and the fall in commodity prices.

 Inflation in the CIS region is expected to have stabilized towards the end of 2016, with economists expecting it to have closed the year at 6.1%.
 Economic experts see the fall in the region’s inflation continuing over the course of the year as they see most currencies remaining stable, despite expectations of some volatility in the global financial markets, associated with expected interest rate increases in the U.S. The analysts we surveyed expect inflation in the Commonwealth to end 2017 at 5.5%, which was cut by 0.1 percentage points from the previous month’s projection.
 Due to these inflation expectations, central banks across the region are expected to ease last year’s tight monetary policies.
 Going forward, inflation is projected to fall further in 2018, although at a more moderate pace.
 Inflation is seen ending next year at 5.1%.

 Written by: Ricardo Aceves, Senior Economist

 5 years of CIS Countries economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 CIS Countries Economic News

-In September, consumer prices rose 1.8% from the previous month, which contrasted August’s 0.3% decrease.
+In December, consumer prices in Ukraine rose 0.9% from the previous month, after November’s 1.8% increase.